JFK: The Lost Bullet

-JFK: The Lost Bullet is a documentary by National Geographic first shown on the Nation Geographic in late 2011.
+JFK: The Lost Bullet is a documentary by National Geographic Channel first shown on the National Geographic in late 2011.
 It tries to answer what happened to the first bullet fired at John F Kennedy.
 It re-evaluates the famous Zapruder film that shows the murder of JFK and states that Zapruder stopped filming and missed the first shot fired which changes the timeline of the bullets fired making it possible that the first bullet hit a traffic signal.
 The documentary also features other home movies taken on the day.